 What you will need to get started

 A study permit allows you to study at a college or university and is a requirement for you to remain in Canada for the duration of your studies.
-A visa allows you to enter Canada.
-Depending on your citizenship, you may need a visa in addition to a study permit in order to enter Canada as an international student.
+A visa or eTA allows you to enter Canada.
+Depending on your citizenship, you may need a visa or eTA in addition to a study permit in order to enter Canada as an international student.

 Visit www.cic.gc.ca for more information as well as a list of countries that require visas to enter Canada.
 For immigration information specific to Nova Scotia (the province where CBU is located), you can visit www.novascotiaimmigration.com/study-here